See, Hear, Read: Leveraging Multimodality with Guided Attention for Abstractive Text Summarization: : Our Proposed System

 where $x_i\in \mathbb{R}^{L\times d_x}$ and ${tar_i\in \mathbb{R}^{M\times d_y}}$ are the inputs and target summaries respectively, $M$ is the length of the summary; $d_x$, $d_y$ denote the input and output dimensionality at each time step respectively; $N$ is the total number of samples within the dataset.
 Positional embeddings are also added to the input.

 The FMT consists of a stack of Multimodal Transformer Layers (MTL), which captures factorized dynamics within multimodal data and aligns the time asynchronous information both within and across modalities using multiple Factorized Multimodal Self-attentions (FMS), each of which has $7$ distinct self-attention layers.
 Each attention has a unique receptive field with respect to modalities $f \in F = {\tt \{ L,V,A,LV,LA,VA,LVA \}}$.
 The high dimensional output of FMS is controlled by a summarization network $S_1$ to have a reduced dimension $\mathbb{R}^{L \times d_x}$ which goes through feedforward and normalization layers.
 If there are a total of $P$ number of FMS units inside MTL, the dimensionality of the normalization layer is $\mathbb{R}^{P \times L \times d_x}$ which is again mapped to $\mathbb{R}^{L \times d_x}$ using a secondary summarization network $S_2$.
 The output of the last MTL of FMT, thus computed, is fed into a Gated Recurrent Unit (GRU) to have a $d_y$ dimensional predicted summary word embedding, {$Summ_i$}.
+An overview of a single Factorized Multimodal Self-attention (FMS) block in MTL is presented in the \ref{fig:fms}.

 The summary word predicted by the FMT in the first step, {$Summ_1$}, is appended to the text transcript and fed into the same FMT in the next step to predict the second summary word, {$Summ_2$}.
 This process is continued until the model generates a stop-word or a predetermined summary length is reached.
 We only compute loss over the target sequence, as suggested by \cite{khandelwal2019sample}.